onfido/tradesman/README.md

 Tradesman::UpdateUser.go([user1, user2, user3], update_params)

 # Update n records with n sets of parameters
-# Whenever you pass an id, you can either pass the id itself,
-# or an object that response to :id
 update_params = {
   user1.id => user1_params,
   user2.id => user2_params,